gmarceca/UTime-Plasma-States/README.md

 tensorflow==2.0 --> tensorflow-gpu==2.0
 - tensorflow-gpu = 2.0 was compiled with cuda 10.0 and so if you want to use cuda 10.2 you would need to install TF from source https://github.com/tensorflow/tensorflow/issues/34759
-- spcpc395 has cuda 10.0 installed and is able to use TF 2.0, add the following to your .bashrc to call cuda binaries:
-`export PATH=/usr/local/cuda/bin:$PATH`
-`export LD_LIBRARY_PATH=/usr/local/cuda/extras/CUPTI/lib64:$LD_LIBRARY_PATH`
 - After UTime installation, check if tensorflow-gpu is working:
 `python -i`
 `import tensorflow as tf`